ga-curriculum/men-stack-embedding-related-data-skyrockit/build-delete-functionality/README.md

 npm i method-override
 ```

-We'll then need to import it in `server.js` before mounting it:
+We'll then also need to import it in `server.js` before mounting it:

 ```js
 const mongoose = require('mongoose');